 Tips for visiting the Eternal City

-Rome is a great place to visit all year round.
-However, during the shoulder seasons, you’ll find less crowds, milder weather and shorter lineups.
-Summer months, especially August, can be really hot and humid, which makes standing in lines painful.
-Not only is it hot, it’s overrun with tourists and as many locals take off on holidays.
+You can visit Rome all year round.
+However, during the shoulder seasons, you’ll find fewer crowds, milder weather and shorter lineups.
+Summer months, especially August, can be sweltering and humid, which makes standing in lines painful.
+Not only is it hot, but it’s also overrun with tourists, and many locals take off on holidays.

 Rome has two international airports – Leonardo da Vinci Airport, known as Fiumicino and the Rome-Ciampino Airport.
-There is also the Termini Station, for those arriving by train.
+There is also the Termini Station for those arriving by train.
 You can also get to Rome by bus or car.
-Another option is to hire a car service at the airport or prior to arrival.
+Another option is to hire car service at the airport or before arrival.

-Depending on where you stay in the city, there are a number of public transit options.
+Depending on where you stay in the city, there are many public transit options.
 For us, the best way to see Rome is still on foot.
 We always opt to park the car and then spend the rest of the time wandering around.

-Most of the restaurants in Rome already include the tip and taxes in your bill so additional tipping is not required.
-There is usually a “cover charge” that is automatically added to your bill.
-It covers things like bread, served at the beginning of your meal.
-Most of the breads are really tasty so that’s just an added bonus.
+Most of Rome’s restaurants already include the tip and taxes in your bill, so additional tipping is not required.
+There is usually a “cover charge” that is automatically added to your bill, and it covers things like bread served at the beginning of your meal.
+Most of the bread is really tasty, so that’s just a bonus.

 You can safely drink water from any fountain in Rome.
-That is thanks to the Romans who built extensive network of aqueducts that to this day supply fresh water to the city.
-This is particularly handy when you’re walking around in heat.
-We would bring a small water bottle with us and would fill it up from multiple fountains are all over Rome.
-There are some where the water is carbonated, but most of them are flat.
+Thanks to the Romans, who built an extensive network of aqueducts that supply fresh water to the city to this day.
+This is particularly handy when you’re walking around in the heat.
+We would bring a small water bottle with us and fill it up from multiple fountains all over Rome.
+There are a few where the water is carbonated, but most of them are flat.

-Rome is a very safe city and the streets always seem packed with people.
-However, you should always exercise caution just like any other place.
+Rome is a very safe city, and the streets always seem packed with people.
+However, you should always exercise caution, just like any other place.
 Don’t leave your belongings unattended or flash your expensive jewellery or camera equipment around.
-Pickpockets and scammers are always on a lookout for those they deem easy targets.
+Pickpockets and scammers are always on the lookout for those they deem easy targets.

 Final thoughts on why you should visit Rome, the Eternal City